hammady/scaltainer/README.md

 - `LOG_LEVEL`: Accepted values here are: `DEBUG`, `INFO` (default), `WARN`, `ERROR`, `FATAL`.
 Log output goes to stdout.

+- `DOCKER_SECRETS_PATH_GLOB`: Path glob containing environment files to load.
+This is useful if running from a docker swarm mode environment where one or more of the above environment variables are set using `docker config` or `docker secret`.
+These files should be in the form `VARIABLE=value`.
+A typical value of this variable would be: `{/run/secrets/*,/config1,/config2}`

 ### Configuration file

 The configuration file (determined by `-f FILE` command line parameter) should be in the following form: